-Animated Charts — Create, Customize & Export as Video
+Animated Charts — Create & Export as Video

 Types of animated charts